Predicting convective blueshift and radial-velocity dispersion due to granulation for FGK stars: Comparison to previous works

 \subsection{Comparison with the observed convective blueshift}

-We use the solar-relative convective blueshifts estimated by \citet{Liebing2021}, who developed a new approach for measuring convective blueshifts using the third signature of granulation, a commonly known technique.
+We use the solar-relative convective blueshifts estimated by \citet{Liebing2021}, who developed a new approach for measuring convective blueshifts using the third signature of granulation, which involves utilizing the relationship between the depth of spectral lines and their core position.
 They provided expected blueshift velocities for HARPS spectra of 810 FGKM main sequence stars.
 The rationale for using their dataset is that it serves as the basis for our sample and thus allows us to compare our modelled convective blueshift with their observed values.
 Figure \ref{figtemplogg} shows the solar-relative convective blueshift as a function of stellar temperature.
 The solid red circles are the observed $ \mathcal{V^{\dagger}}$ from \citet{Liebing2021}, while the solid black circles are the derived $ \mathcal{V^{\dagger}}$ using our model from Eq. \ref{eq:solarCB}.

 In L21, the authors derive an empirical relation for the convective blueshift as a function of the stellar temperature by fitting a third-order polynomial to their data, which they median-binned by temperature.
 We use Bayesian polynomial fits with uniform priors and employ a Markov chain Monte Carlo (MCMC) routine in order to recover the full dataset information, which would otherwise be lost by binning the data.
 We test not only 3rd-order polynomials but also 2nd-order polynomials through a Bayesian procedure in order to encompass the different behaviour expected from the lack of M-dwarfs and the fact that our dataset is different from the one used in L21.
 We maximise the likelihood through an MCMC procedure to evaluate if different polynomials could be more appropriate for the observed convective blueshift.
 We also examine the different polynomials for the complete L21 sample without M-dwarfs (i.e., 738 stars) as it allows us to investigate if the exclusion of almost 50\% of the stars (320 out of 738 stars) has a significant impact on the derived empirical relation for the convective blueshift as a function of stellar temperature.
 The results of the analysis are summarised in Table \ref{tab:mcmc_analysis}.